-Do you feel good about the current state of your personal finances or do you feel stressed out about your financial situation?
+Do you feel good about the current state of your personal finances or are you dealing with financial stress?

 According to a recent study done by KRC Research: